 What is Mergeflow Grid Search?

-A Grid Search produces an interactive matrix that lets you explore large numbers of topics, an how they interrelate.
+A Grid Search produces an interactive activity heatmap that lets you explore large numbers of topics, and how they interrelate.
 One set of topics defines the rows of the heatmap, another set of topics defines the columns.
-The values of a matrix cell indicate how much overlap there is between any row and column topic.
-The Grid visualizes these values by color intensity, so you can quickly eyeball many topics and their interrelations.
+The values of a heatmap cell indicate how much overlap there is between any row and column topic.
+The grid visualizes these values by color intensity, so you can quickly eyeball many topics and their interrelations.

 Grids (= the results of a Grid Search) are interactive.
-You can click on any matrix cell in order to explore the sources (news, R&D, patents, investment events, etc.) behind that cell.
+You can click on any heatmap cell in order to explore the sources (news, R&D, patents, investment events, etc.) behind that cell.

 Example topic combinations in a Grid Search

 All kinds of topic combinations are possible, where one topic category forms the heatmap rows, and another topic category forms the heatmap columns.
 For example:

 "Innovations" x "Materials" addresses questions such as "How do innovations in production (= rows) relate to various types of materials (= columns)?"